HowDoIGitHelp/CMSC57CoursePack/Exercises/Seatwork (Counting Principles).md

    b) contain all four bases A, T, C, and G?

    c) contain exactly three of the four bases A, T, C, and G?

+3. Given the 16 starting positions in a chessboard, how many ways can you arrange the following: (assuming the same pieces are identical)

+   a) 8 black pawns

+   b) 8 white pawns and 8 black pawns

+   c) **8 black pawns 2 white knights 2 black knights**

+   d) 4 white pawns 4 black pawns and a white king